collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

   (e.g. a new top level site section is being added)

-This is because the compilation will hard-link resources and template snippets to resulting the theme.xsl file.
+This is because the compilation will hard-link resources and template snippets to the resulting theme.xsl file.
 If hard-linked resources change on the Plone site, the transformation XSL file does not automatically reflect back the changes.

 It could be possible to use Plone events automatically to rerun theme compilation when concerned resources change.
-However, the would be quite complex.
+However, this would be quite complex.
 For now, we are satisfied with a scheduled task which will recompile the theme now and then.

 Alternatively, mod_transforms could be run in non-cached mode with